Frosco/Origo-kodeoppgave/README.md

 ## A note about Kubernetes

 The files containing Kubernetes resources are meant as an illustration for how a production configuration of this project could look like.
-To make it work, a dns address needs to be obtained and the docker images need to be uploaded to a registry and the corresponding references in code and yaml-files need to be replaced.
-Furthermore it is assumed that the nginx ingress controller is present on the cluster.
+To make it work, a dns address needs to be obtained, the docker images need to be uploaded to a registry and the corresponding references in code and yaml-files need to be replaced.
+Furthermore it is assumed that an nginx ingress controller is present on the cluster.